 - Cardiovascular health: Vitamin B1 helps in the production of red blood cells, which are necessary for the transportation of oxygen to the body’s tissues.
 It also helps in maintaining a healthy heart by regulating heart muscle function.

 - Brain health: Vitamin B1 is essential for maintaining cognitive function and memory.
 It has been shown to improve brain function in people with Alzheimer’s disease and dementia.

 - Digestive health: Vitamin B1 is necessary for the production of hydrochloric acid in the stomach, which is essential for the proper digestion of food.

 - Immune system function: Vitamin B1 is involved in the production of white blood cells, which help to fight off infections and diseases.

 Symptoms of Vitamin B1 Deficiency

 Severe thiamine deficiency is a recognised medical condition known as beriberi.
-There are two forms of beriberi: ‘wet’ beriberi affecting the heart and circulatory system, and ‘dry’ beriberi, which can lead to nerve damage and poor muscle strength.
+There are two forms of beriberi: ‘wet’ beriberi, affecting the heart and circulatory system, and ‘dry’ beriberi, which can lead to nerve damage and poor muscle strength.
 Wet beriberi can present as heart failure, while dry beriberi presents as muscle paralysis.

 The condition known as Wernicke-Korsakoff syndrome is often a result of thiamine deficiency.
-It is characterised by loss of cognition, muscle coordination, tremors, visual changes, and confusion that can lead to death if it goes unaddressed.
+It is characterised by loss of cognition, muscle coordination, tremors, visual changes, and confusion that can lead to death if unaddressed.

 Low thiamine levels are prevalent in people with diabetes, Alzheimer’s, hypertension, liver failure and HIV/AIDS.
 In addition, people who rely on polished rice and milled flour are prone to thiamine deficiency because these foods lack nutrients, including thiamine.